How to choose a quality solar panel

 Return on Investment

 When considering Return On Investment (ROI), it is necessary to take into account performance and degradation rates over the life of the panel.
-Cheaper solar panels will mean lower upfront costs and may perform well for many years but over time most premium panels will suffer less degradation, less chance of failure and still be operating closer to the rated power rating which results in higher energy yields and greater returns.
-After 10 to 15 years, higher quality premium panels using N-type cells will likely be outperforming low-quality panels by up to 10% which is a considerable amount when you calculate this over the annual power generation.
+Cheaper solar panels will mean lower upfront costs and may perform well for many years, but over time, most premium panels will suffer less degradation, less chance of failure, and still be operating closer to the rated power rating, which results in higher energy yields and greater returns.
+After 10 to 15 years, higher-quality premium panels using N-type cells will likely outperform low-quality panels by up to 10%, which is a considerable amount when you calculate this over the annual power generation.

-The risk of panel failure or performance issues is lower with known high-quality manufacturers who have a solid reputation, good track record and have independent testing to verify long term performance.
-Company financial standing is also important to ensure the warranty is honoured well into the future.
-However, despite the perceived company viability, several large solar manufacturers like SunPower have had serious financial difficulties and some others have even become insolvent over the years so there is a growing trend for manufacturer warranties to be backed up by large third party insurance companies or organisations like PowerGuard.
+The risk of panel failure or performance issues is lower with known high-quality manufacturers who have a solid reputation, good track record and independent testing to verify long-term performance.
+The company's financial standing is also important to ensure the warranty is honoured well into the future.
+However, despite the perceived company viability, several large solar manufacturers like SunPower have had serious financial difficulties, and some others have even become insolvent over the years, so there is a growing trend for manufacturer warranties to be backed up by large third-party insurance companies or organisations like PowerGuard.

 Value solar panel manufacturers

 Below is our list of the best ‘value’ solar panel manufacturers.
-LONGi Solar is the most recent manufacturer on the list and has recently become the worlds largest monocrystalline solar panel manufacturer by volume.
+LONGi Solar is the most recent manufacturer on the list and has recently become the world’s largest monocrystalline solar panel manufacturer by volume.
 See more details in the section below.
-See the latest list of the best solar panel in 2021.
+See the latest list of the best solar panels.

 PVEL Independent Panel Testing